bezlio/bezlio-apps/roles/sales-rep/README.md

 BOMethodName: UpdateExt
 Authorized Connections: Check all connections for sales reps you authorize

-* The value for Connection refers to a conenction defined within your associated plugin config file.
+* The value for Connection refers to a connection defined within your associated plugin config file.
 See https://github.com/bezlio/bezlio-plugins for documentation.

 Name: salesrep-updateTasks
 Description: Update tasks in Epicor in support of sales rep role